m-sossich/gonphig/README.md

 ...
 var conf ProfileConfig
-if err := gonphig.ReadConfiguration("path/to/file.yml", &conf); err != nil {
+if err := gonphig.ReadConfig(&conf); err != nil {
 	log.Fatal(err)
 ```

 Gonphig will take care of the flag declaration and the `flag.Parse()` for you when it reads the configuration

 ### Read configuration from ENV variables

-To overwrite the configuration value with a env variable, just indicate the name of the flag in the configuration struct
+To load env-var into your configuration struct, just indicate the name of the variable with the `env` tag

 ```
 type Conf struct {